Time Crisis: Overview

 The setting of each Time Crisis revolves around a serious threat to usually one nation.
-However, some games have involved a threat to the world (Time Crisis II), the protagonist (Time Crisis: Project Titan), or to the protagonists' organization (Time Crisis 5).
+However, some games have involved a threat to the world (Time Crisis II), the protagonist/player (Time Crisis: Project Titan), or to the protagonists'/players' organization (Time Crisis 5).
 The V.S.S.E.
-(Vital Situation, Swift-Elimination), a covert organization, must send in its highly skilled agents to eliminate any security threats.
+(Vital Situation, Swift-Elimination), a covert organization, must send in its highly skilled agents to eliminate any possible security threats.
 The first Time Crisis had three stages with four areas (location where the game starts) each.
 The second and third installments have three stages, each with three areas.
 The fourth installment adds a prologue for a total of 4 stages each with three areas (with the exception of the prologue, which has only one area).
-The fifth installment has an exclusive upgrade kit version of (True Mastermind edition, which is the full version of the game) to double the stages from 3 to 6, with 3 areas that were interconnected with each other, thus there would be no breaks/loadings after clearing an area (with the exception of the final stage, which only has one area).
+The fifth installment has an exclusive upgrade kit True Mastermind edition, which also includes the full version of the game.
+This doubles the stages from 3 to 6, with 3 areas that are interconnected with each other, thus there would be no breaks/loadings after clearing an area (with the exception of the final stage, which only has one area).

 Many of the fighting areas are dangerous situations, such as a steadily capsizing ship or a train dangling off a damaged bridge (as in Time Crisis 3).
 In the third and fourth installments, supporters from various organizations come in to assist the V.S.S.E. agents, sometimes to aid them in their mission, sometimes to protect their own reputations.
-Crisis Zone has a different plot.
+Crisis Zone has a different plot, which is focused on a SWAT team rather than secret agents.
 It takes place in the United Kingdom and concerns the S.T.F. (or Special Tactical Force)'s attempt to destroy the U.R.D.A., a terrorist organization.
 Razing Storm and Time Crisis: Razing Storm, which take place in the near-future, involve an elite task force known as S.C.A.R.
-(Strategic Combat and Rescue) being sent to a South America country during a revolution to capture and defeat the mastermind who has orchestrated an attack on the United States together with several international military organizations, while battling terrorists and other renegade soldiers and other combatants.
+(Strategic Combat and Rescue) being sent to a South American country during a revolution to capture and defeat the mastermind who has orchestrated an attack on the United States together with several international military organizations, while battling terrorists and other renegade soldiers and other combatants.